 - Leadership is high on the organisation priority and our Chief Executive Officer commits energy, time and resource into ensuring leaders are fit for purpose and drive and deliver a strong clinical, quality based service.

 - In order to achieve good clinical governance we must and do listen to our patients as they are the only ones able to tell us first hand how well we are doing to give the best possible care.
 We hear their voice through a variety of media - including patient experience surveys, stakeholder groups and events and respond.
-In 2012 we have appointed a Head of Organisational Learning so that we can listed and learn from patient surveys, patient comments and to ensure we do not repeat mistakes that come to light in complaints or adverse events.
+In 2012 we appointed a Head of Organisational Learning so that we can drive learning from patient surveys, patient comments and to ensure we do not repeat mistakes that come to light in complaints or adverse events.

 - The Trust cannot deliver good clinical governance without good information and we have a wealth of information resource available.
 We have been using this data to enable us to understand how we can perform against clearly defined clinical outcomes.